AFRICA

 13) Joint ventures/joint control – which transactions constitute mergers?

-There is no special substantive test for joint ventures.
-However, only joint ventures which involve the acquisition of business assets or shares will be assessed under the merger control regime.
+Only joint ventures which involve the acquisition of business assets or shares will be assessed under the merger control regime.
+This could include, for example, a transfer of assets into an existing JV, or the transfer of shares in a greenfields JV to the founding partners.

-Other aspects of a joint venture relationship, such as ongoing collaboration through the joint venture, are analysed pursuant to Part II of the Commerce Act, which deals with restrictive trade practices generally.
-The Part II provisions can be highly technical in their application to joint ventures so legal advice is recommended in cases of non-structural joint ventures.
+Other aspects of a joint venture relationship, such as ongoing collaboration through the joint venture, are analysed pursuant to Part 2 of the Commerce Act, which deals with restrictive trade practices generally.

 Thresholds that decide whether a merger notification must be filed